StarRocks/starrocks/docs/loading/Spark-connector-starrocks.md

-# Load data using Spark connector
+# Load data using Spark connector (recommended)

 StarRocks provides a self-developed connector named StarRocks Connector for Apache Spark™ (Spark connector for short) to help you load data into a StarRocks table by using Spark.
-The basic principle is to accumulate the data and then load it all at a time into StarRocks through [STREAM LOAD](https://docs.starrocks.io/en-us/latest/sql-reference/sql-statements/data-manipulation/STREAM%20LOAD).
+The basic principle is to accumulate the data and then load it all at a time into StarRocks through [STREAM LOAD](../sql-reference/sql-statements/data-manipulation/STREAM%20LOAD.md).
 The Spark connector is implemented based on Spark DataSource V2.
 A DataSource can be created by using Spark DataFrames or Spark SQL.
 And both batch and structured streaming modes are supported.

 ## Version requirements